simeononsecurity/simeononsecurity.ch/content/articles/how-do-i-learn-linux/index.en.md

 ### Red Hat Learning Subscription

-The [Red Hat Learning Subscription](https://www.redhat.com/en/services/training/learning-subscription) is a subscription-based service that provides access to a wide range of online courses and training materials, including courses on RHEL administration and management.
+The [Red Hat Learning Subscription](https://www.redhat.com/en/services/training/learning-subscription) is a subscription-based service that provides access to many online courses and training materials, including courses on RHEL administration and management.
 The service offers different subscription tiers, with varying levels of access and features, and can be a great resource for professionals who want to deepen their knowledge and skills in RHEL-based Linux.
 Some of the courses available through the Red Hat Learning Subscription include:

 - **Red Hat System Administration I**: This course covers the basics of RHEL system administration, including how to install and configure RHEL, manage users and groups, and configure network settings.
 - **Red Hat System Administration II**: This course builds on the knowledge gained in System Administration I and covers more advanced topics, such as configuring storage, managing processes, and troubleshooting issues.